Inkling 975B vs Your 3090: The Real Memory Math (2026)

 Then you look at the repo.
 The BF16 checkpoint is 1.9 terabytes.

 That’s the shape of 2026.
 The open frontier keeps delivering exactly what we asked for, and the models keep arriving in sizes that have quietly stopped being about us.
 Inkling at 975B.
 GLM 5.2 at 753B.
-Kimi K3, which I’ll get to, because what Moonshot did this week is the most interesting part of the story and almost nobody has framed it right.
+And Kimi K3 at 2.8 trillion, announced hours after this piece first went up and shipped on schedule eleven days later — a model that takes the argument below and doubles it.

 None of them run on a 3090.
 Not one.